Nationals Park: 2021 shooting

 On July 17, 2021, at about 9:30 p.m.
 EDT, a shooting occurred outside of Nationals Park in Washington, D.C., during a baseball game between the Washington Nationals and the San Diego Padres.
 Three people were injured.
 The shooting happened in the middle of the sixth inning with San Diego holding an 8–4 lead.
 Some fans moved into the teams' dugouts and onto the field while others left the stadium.

 Some stadium employees believed the incident to be a drive-by shooting.
 The Metropolitan Police Department of the District of Columbia (MPD) reported the shooting occurred at N Street and South Capitol Street SW, near the Third Base Gate.

 In a joint statement the following day, Mayor of D.C.
 Muriel Bowser and Nationals owner Mark Lerner said, "While MPD's investigation is ongoing, it appears the incident involved a dispute between individuals in two vehicles.
 MPD does not believe the Washington Nationals, the ballpark or fans were the target."

 The game was suspended and was completed the following day at 1:05 p.m., before that day's regularly scheduled game, without further incident.
 The Padres defeated the Nationals, 10–4.

+2024 season

+The 2024 season saw the heaviest facelift since construction in 2008.
+A new Daktronics 4,780-square foot jumbotron was installed, along with an upgrade of the ribbon board to 10MM resolution, while ads and LED signage upgrades were also completed.
+Audio and video upgrades were also completed, expanding the capabilities and speed of the technology providing statistics and information, as well as speaker upgrades that will be completed in phases.
+In addition, the stadium's lighting was overhauled, with the installation of brand new LED Musco Show-Light® entertainment technology.
+The new lighting provides brighter lights on existing structures and color changing features for Nationals home runs, wins, and other special occasions.